 “Thank you.
 Please drive to the first window.”

 It all seemed innocent enough.
 When I made it to the aforementioned first window, I waited while listening to a teenage boy taking someone’s order through the headset.
 When he was obviously off the “call,” he turned to me and began to rant in an amazingly wonderful sarcastic voice:

 “Yes, I’ll have a Big Mac, ten orders of chicken nuggets and FIFTY THOUSAND QUARTER POUNDERS WITH CHEESE!
 Really?!
 What are people thinking!?
 I can’t even look at this guy… I FEEL LIKE I AM KILLING HIM!”

 There was silence as we briefly sized each other up.
 And then I burst out laughing.
 I exclaimed, “I didn’t know the Coke would come with a show!
 I can’t believe you said all that.
 You are freaking AWESOME!”

 You have to appreciate the poor kid’s situation.
 He lives in a major tourist spot that is known for sun, sand and serenity.
 Rather than being able to enjoy it himself on summer break, he has to work at McDonald’s serving tired visitors and crabby tourons.
 And hungry people.
 VERY HUNGRY PEOPLE.

 No wonder the poor guy blew.

 I’m thinking this disgruntled McDonald’s employee will not be able to hold his job for the whole summer.
-Little does he know, however, that during his where to buy safe generic viagra of employment, he brought at least one unsuspecting customer very great is it legal to buy viagra online.
-And if he gets fired, there is can you buy viagra online yahoo answers the post office!
+Little does he know, however, that during his time of employment, he brought at least one unsuspecting customer very great pleasure.
+And if he gets fired, there is always the post office!